alexandreborges/malwoverview/README.md

         (optional) -b 1 forces light gray backgound (for black terminals).
         (optional) -v 1 queries Virus Total database for positives and totals.

         If you use Virus Total option, so it is necessary to edit the malwoverview.py and insert your VT API.
+Remember that public VT API only allows 4 searches per second (as shown at the image above).

         *ATENTION: if the directory contains many malware samples, so malwoverview.py could take some time. :)